gjwdyk/AWS-Lambda-in-CloudFormation/InLine/README.md

 |Result|Result Word|The other result of the Lambda Function (labelled as "Result")|-|
 |SystemInput|ap-southeast-1|One of the inputs into the Lambda Function (labelled as "SystemInput", value is AWS Region)|-|
 |UserInput|Just a User's Input Text|One of the inputs into the Lambda Function (labelled as "UserInput")|-|

+Note the value of `LambdaFunction` output, and go to `CloudWatch` > `Log Groups` > `/aws/lambda/ByLambSkeletCF-RandomWordFunction-8lN99BdtUMKK` and click on one fo the event on the list.

 ![CloudWatch's Log Groups](CloudWatchLogGroups.png)